ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 The ergonomics of a programming language are the features that make it easy to write code.
 Go, Python, and Ruby are known for their ergonomics.
-They have a simple syntax, powerful standard libraries, and a focus on developer productivity.
+They have simple syntaxes, powerful standard libraries, and a focus on developer productivity.
 Unfortunately, their ergonomics come at the cost of making it easy to introduce runtime errors and structural issues that can be difficult to debug.
 It's easy to develop functionality quickly in those languages,